bcobb/gearup/README.md

 ## Middleware

-Gearup workers are supported by middleware, which have access to the current ability, as well as the `env` given to the ability, which includes the `data` given by the server. [gearman-ruby] provides an API through which workers can send data back to the Gearman server, but I haven't decided if Gearup will expose this API yet, as it hasn't proven terribly useful in production.
+Gearup workers are supported by middleware, which have access to the current ability, as well as the `payload` given to the ability, which includes the `data` given by the server. [gearman-ruby] provides an API through which workers can send data back to the Gearman server, but I haven't decided if Gearup will expose this API yet, as it hasn't proven terribly useful in production.

-For instance, the `Gearup::UnpackJSON` middleware uses the [json] gem to convert `env.data` from JSON before it's passed to the worker, and looks roughly like so:
+For instance, the `Gearup::UnpackJSON` middleware uses the [json] gem to convert `payload.data` from JSON before it's passed to the worker, and looks roughly like so:

 ```ruby
 require 'json'